MintMCP

 Cloud-Native Security

-The On-Behalf-Of (OBO) Authentication with OAuth 2.0 token exchange enables user-context-aware MCP operations.
-Task-Based Access Control (TBAC) provides dynamic authorization that adapts to operational context.
+The On-Behalf-Of Authentication with OAuth 2.0 token exchange enables user-context-aware MCP operations.
+Task-Based Access Control provides dynamic authorization that adapts to operational context.

 Key Capabilities